kimapu/jav1/myjav1-2202/src/docs/learning/lab9.md

 	- What are set1 and set2 after executing set1.retainAll(set2)?

 2. Suppose that list1 is a list that contains the strings “red”, “yellow”, and “green”, and that list2 is another list that contains the strings “red”, “yellow”, and “blue”.
 Answer the following questions.
-	a.
-What are list1 and list2 after executing list1.addAll(list2)?
+	- What are list1 and list2 after executing list1.addAll(list2)?
-	b.
-What are list1 and list2 after executing list1.add(list2)?
+	- What are list1 and list2 after executing list1.add(list2)?
-	c.
-What are list1 and list2 after executing list1.removeAll(list2)?
+	- What are list1 and list2 after executing list1.removeAll(list2)?
-	d.
-What are list1 and list2 after executing list1.remove(list2)?
+	- What are list1 and list2 after executing list1.remove(list2)?
-	e.
-What are list1 and list2 after executing list1.retainAll(list2)?
+	- What are list1 and list2 after executing list1.retainAll(list2)?

 3. Write a program that reads words from a text file and displays all the nonduplicate words in ascending order.